RFK granddaughter took family to Maryland to escape coronavirus, husband says

 “We were self-quarantining in an empty house owned by Maeve’s mother Kathleen on the Chesapeake Bay, hoping to give our kids more space than we have at home in DC to run around,” David McKean said.

-He said his wife and daughter got in the canoe to chase a ball that went into the water as the two of the them were playing a game of kickball near a small, shallow cove behind the house.
+He said his wife and daughter got in the canoe to chase a ball that went into the water as the two of them were playing a game of kickball near a small, shallow cove behind the house.

 "They got into a canoe, intending simply to retrieve the ball, and somehow got pushed by wind or tide into the open bay," McKean said.
 "About 30 minutes later they were spotted by an onlooker from land, who saw them far out from shore, and called the police.
 After that last sighting, they were not seen again.
 The Coast Guard recovered their canoe, which was capsized and miles away, at approximately 6:30 (Thursday) evening."